Many people see marriage as having two key purposes:

 The couple to be married may choose whether to have the ceremony in a register office or other place licensed to conduct marriages, or whether to have it as part of a religious ceremony in a place of worship licensed to conduct it.

-In 2014, the UK parliament brought in a law (known as the Marriage (Same Sex) Couples Act 2014) so that a couple of the same gender can get married in England, Scotland and Wales, although this excludes getting married in a religious establishment.
+In 2014, the UK parliament brought in a law (known as the Marriage (Same Sex) Couples Act 2014) so that a couple of the same sex can get married in England, Scotland and Wales, although this excludes getting married in a religious establishment.

 Increasingly, couples are choosing to live together before deciding whether to get married.
 Some couples choose to live together without ever getting married.
 Living together without being married is called cohabitation.
 Opinions on this vary within and between different religious traditions.